-Any Registered Nurse, Registered Midwife, Enrolled Nurse, AIN/PCA with Cert III.
+Any Registered Nurse, Registered Midwife, Registered Enrolled Nurse, Registered Assistants in Nursing / PCA with Cert III.

 - How do I join?

-You can apply online by entering your details or download and fill an application form and send it in via email, fax or post.
+You can apply online by entering your details or download and fill an application form and send it via email.